ILYAGVC/CheckHostPHP/README.md

 # CheckHost PHP

-**CheckHost PHP** is a lightweight PHP wrapper for interacting with the [check-host.net](https://check-host.net) API, allowing you to run ping, HTTP, TCP, UDP, DNS, and traceroute checks from a variety of global nodes.
+**CheckHost PHP** is a lightweight PHP wrapper for interacting with the [check-host.net](https://check-host.net) API, allowing you to run PING, HTTP, TCP, UDP, DNS, TRACEROUTE checks from a variety of global nodes.
 It includes flexible country/node filtering and comprehensive result parsing.

 ---